opendevshop/devshop/install.md

 Installing DevShop
 ==================

-DevShop is installed with a standalone <a href="https://github.com/opendevshop/devshop/blob/0.x/install.sh">install.sh bash</a> script, which kicks off an ansible playbook.
+DevShop is installed with a standalone <a href="https://github.com/opendevshop/devshop/blob/1.x/install.sh">install.sh bash</a> script, which kicks off an ansible playbook.

 We test this script continuously on Ubuntu 14.04 and CentOS 7.
 See https://travis-ci.org/opendevshop/devshop for the test results.

 Do not try to install devshop on a server that is already in use.
 If you do you will likely have to take manual steps to get it fully functional.
 It's just easier to start with a fresh server.

-[0.x](https://github.com/opendevshop/devshop) the current stable branch, but will be deprecated soon for  [1.x](https://github.com/opendevshop/devshop/tree/1.x).
+[1.x](https://github.com/opendevshop/devshop) is now the current stable branch. `0.x` branch is now deprecated!
+Drupal 6 is End of Life.

 DevShop 1.x is based on Drupal 7 and runs Drupal 8 sites.